hyperion-rt/hyperion/docs/installation/python_dependencies.rst

 Overview
 ========

-The packages required for the python code are:
+The packages required for the Python code are:

 * `NumPy <http://www.scipy.org/>`_
 * `SciPy <http://www.scipy.org/>`_